PopePiusXIII/Stonk/readme.md

   - basic eps growth
   - evebitda

-Future plans will use line fitting and report confidence intervals of prediction based on fit error of key channels
+Future plans will use line fitting and report confidence intervals of prediction based on fit error of key channels.
+Also the equations used are unverified.
+They need to be fact checked and cited.